rkoron007/docker/projects/container_fun/README.md

 containers.
 Run a new container off the network you created with the `centos` (another Linux distribution) image and the command to `curl -s <network alias name>:9200`.
-Restart this last container a couple of times and you will see JSON being returned from each `elasticsearch` container.
-Each `elasticsearch` container will have a randomly generated "name" so as you `curl` one then the other you will see the "name" change as each container responds.
+Restart this last container a couple of times and check the logs for the `centos` container each time you restart.
+Each `elasticsearch` container will have a randomly generated "name" so as you `curl` the port they both share inside the network you should see one of the two containers responding everytime.

 Just like that you have a small load balancer!
 Round-robin complete!